Coffey0963/Kickstater-Homework/README.md

-# Kickstater-Homework columuns match the sample picture and not the homework instructions.
+# Kickstater-Homework columns match the sample picture and not the homework instructions.
 Please let me know if this needs to be changed or if I am ok as is.